Blackened Rockfish with Key Lime-Garlic Butter

 Directions:

-1. In a medium bowl combine Key Lime juice, butter, cilantro and garlic cloves.
+1. In a medium bowl combine Key Lime juice, butter, cilantro, and garlic cloves.
 Set aside.

-4. Rub the blackening seasoning all over the rockfish fillets.
-Add the fish to the hot oil and cook until the spice rub becomes dark and crusty then turn the over to cook the other side.
+5. Spray the pan with canola spray.
+Add the fillets to the pan and cook until the spice rub becomes dark and crusty then turn the fillets over to cook the other side.
 Cook until fillets flake with gentle pressure – about another 2 minutes.

-6. Serve with Lemon wedges and some nice Chenin Blanc
+7. Serve with Lemon wedges and some nice Chenin Blanc